jaruiz/light8080/README.md

 This core used to be at [OpenCores](https://opencores.org/project,light8080).
 I moved it here in late '16 and slightly refactored it.
 These are the differences:

-* Project used to rely on DOS Batch files, now it uses Makefiles and it Linux-centric.
+* Project used to rely on DOS Batch files, now it uses Makefiles and is Linux-centric.
 * Simulations used to rely on Modelsim.
-Now I've included makefiles that use GHDL...
+Now I've included makefiles and updated RTL to use GHDL...
  * ...although of course you can use whatever simulator you want.
 * Verilog version made by Moti Litochevski not moved yet to GitHub...
  * ...and this includes some other goodies Moti added to the project, including a free Small C compiler port.
-* Demos, including Altair 4K Basic, not moved yet to
+* Demos, including Altair 4K Basic, not moved yet.
 * Project used to be tested on Xilinx ISE.
 Now it includes scripts for Vivado...
  * ...because I no longer have a functional install of ISE.
-* Microcode ROM data extracted to a semarate VHDL package.
+* Microcode ROM data extracted to a separate VHDL package.
 * Microcode assembler rewritten from scratch in Python.

 This list is mostly a reminder to myself of things that remain to be done on this project.
-The project as it stands here in GitHub should be useable (inasmuch as an 8080 is useable).
+The project as it stands here in GitHub should be usable (inasmuch as an 8080 core is usable).